Coursemetry/Coursemetry/README.md

 **Disclaimer**
 * We cannot generate coupons
 * Udemy coupons are valid for 5 days and up to 1000 registrations max
+* We use affiliate links on some links